Skip to content

 Course Overview

 You will study topics including: Safeguarding; Equality Diversity and Rights in Health and Social Care; Building Positive Relationships in Health and Social Care; Anatomy and Physiology; Supporting People with Dementia; and Sexual Health, Reproduction and Early Development Stages.
+You will develop valuable skills, such as communication and teamwork which are highly valued by both universities and employers.

 This course will help you to develop your understanding of how care workers need to behave in order to look after people who may not be able to care for themselves.